Continue to site >

 Once companies are identified, the Adviser attempts to find buying opportunities at prices that represent a fair value for a long-term owner.
 The Adviser’s qualitative review process is subjective and may result in investments in companies that do not satisfy all shareholders of the Fund.

 To a significantly lesser extent, the Fund may invest in fixed income securities (including debt securities that are considered speculative and are commonly referred to as “junk bonds”) and securities of foreign issuers, including issuers in emerging markets using the same fundamental research approach based on quality and price.
 When investing in fixed-income securities, the Fund does not attempt to maintain a certain duration. (“Duration” is a term for the measure of the sensitivity of the price of a fixed-income investment to a change in interest rates.
 For example, if interest rates move up 1 percentage point (1%) while the Fund’s fixed income duration is 4 years, the price of the Fund’s fixed income investment would be expected to decline by 4%.
 The larger the duration number, the greater an investment’s sensitivity to changes in interest rates.)
-In addition, the Fund may invest in other investment companies, such as money market funds and exchange-traded funds (“ETFs”), for cash management and other purposes, including to gain exposure to certain sectors of securities that are represented by ownership in ETFs.
+In addition, the Fund may invest in other investment companies, such as money market funds and exchange-traded funds (“ETFs”), for cash management and other purposes.
 The Adviser limits to 5% the Fund’s total assets that may be invested in ETFs.

 The Adviser generally will not engage in frequent trading of the Fund’s portfolio securities.